turingschool-examples/ruby-exercises/mythical-creatures/README.md

 # Mythical Creatures

-A collection of exercises to practice Ruby and TDD
+A collection of exercises to practice Ruby, and test-driven design (TDD).

 ## How to Run